jugglinmike/command-the-command-line/src/material/networking/exercise/index.md

 3. Stop any server jobs you have running (recall the `jobs` command from :chapter:process-mgmt-1:).
-Can you configure your system such that the command `curl speaker.local` returns the contents of `/var/www/my-site/index.html`?
+Can you configure your system such that the command `curl commander.local` returns the contents of `/var/www/my-site/index.html`?